ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/manifest/_index.md

 math: true
 ---

-**ZTAuth*** redefines authorization (authz) and trust models — collectively referred to as `auth* models` — using a framework that is:
+**ZTAuth*** defines an authorization model and a trust model — collectively referred to as `auth* models` — through a protocol-level specification that is:

 - **Transferable**
 - **Versionable**
 - **Immutable**
 - **Resilient**

-It supports the implementation of **Trust Models** and Zero Trust security.
+It supports the implementation of `auth* models` aligned with the core principles of Zero Trust, enabling the construction of **Zero Trust security models**.

-**ZTAuth*** does not replace existing standards.
-Instead, it enhances them by adding a dedicated layer for fine-grained, reproducible authorization across both human and non-human identities.
+**ZTAuth*** does not aim to replace existing standards.
+Rather, it defines an open protocol specification that builds upon them, addressing their limitations through a dedicated layer for consistent and fine-grained authorization for both human and non-human identities.

+> [!DEFINITION]
+> **ZTAuth\*** is a Zero Trust–compliant protocol that provides secure, identity-driven access to resources, enforcing least privilege at the application edge.
+Designed for eventual consistency, it maintains the security state during network disruptions and automatically synchronizes when connectivity is restored.

 ## Context and Motivation